ablesable/DevopsRecap/Docker/Docker Desktop/1-Hub-and-images-without-docker.md

 ## E.G.
 1. Running alpine docker container:
-`# docker run -ti -v /var/run/docker.sock:/var/run/docker.sock --privileged --rm --name docker-host docker:18.06.1-ce`
+`# docker run -ti -v /var/run/docker.sock:/var/run/docker.sock --privileged --rm --name docker-host docker:18.06.1-ce` (this connects to the docker on host machine)
 2. On top of that, running alpine with shell in the background:
  `# docker run --rm -dit --name my-alpine alpine:3.10 sh`
 3. Check what's running by: